In a nutshell

 Central Park Map with Routes for Walkers, Joggers & Cyclists

-• Yellow for cyclists (Ring Road)
+• Yellow for cyclists (loop road)

 • Red for joggers (Reservoir Loop)

-Central Park New York map with routes for pedestrians, joggers and cyclists
+Central Park New York map with routes for pedestrians, joggers, and cyclists

-Best Spots in Central Park
+The Best Central Park Attractions

 Gapstow Bridge